A Statistical Study of the Magnetic Imprints of X-Class Solar Flares

-In particular, we point out that increase of horizontal field appears not only near the PIL, where $B_r=0$, as marked by the red box, but also at other regions near sunspot umbra with a strong radial field $B_r>1000 G$, as marked by the blue box.
-This is the first time to identify a significant increase of the horizontal field near an umbra.
-We will show in Section \ref{sec:results} that this phenomenon is not uncommon.
-Thirdly, Figure \ref{fig:fig1}(d) shows the the AIA image of flare region at 1600\ \AA, from which we can find a spatial consistency between the flare region and the ROI.
-Note that the coordinates of SHARP maps have been transformed to helioprojective-Cartesian coordinates for comparison with AIA map.
+In particular, we point out that the increase of horizontal field appears not only at the PIL, as marked by the red box, but also at sunspot penumbra region, where $B_r>1000$ G, as marked by the blue box.

+{We will show in Section \ref{sec:results} that such double-region increase is not unique.
+There are other types of magnetic imprints.
+Thirdly, since we are interested in the spatial relationship between magnetic imprints and flare ribbons, we show the AIA image of flare region at 1600\ \AA \ in Figure \ref{fig:fig1}(d).
+We can find that, spatially, region R1 is located mainly between the two flare ribbons, whereas region R2 is located partially on the flare ribbon.} Note that the coordinates of SHARP maps have been transformed to helioprojective-Cartesian coordinates for comparison with AIA map.
 Finally, we plot the evolution of weighted mean change of the horizontal field and that of the inclination angle within the ROI as a function of time.
 The definitions of these parameters are as follows: